Assault and Battery Liability and Asset Protection in Florida

 Attorneys Jon Alper and Gideon Alper

-Why Insurance Does Not Cover Assault and Battery
+Why Insurance Does Not Cover Assault and Battery Claims

-The practical result is the same as with defamation claims: no insurer hires defense counsel, no policy limit caps the exposure, and the defendant pays for both defense and any judgment from personal assets.
+The practical result is the same as with defamation claims: no insurer hires defense counsel, no policy limit caps the exposure, and the defendant pays for both the defense and any judgment from personal assets.

-Damage Exposure in Florida
+Damage Exposure in Assault and Battery Cases

 What Assets Are Reachable After a Judgment